Kafeinomaniac/ionic-recorder/README.md

 This app asks for permission to use  your microphone (obviously).

-This app runs 100% locally - nothing, no audio ever gets transmitted over the internet with this app.
+This app runs 100% locally - nothing (no information about you, no audio) gets transmitted over the internet with this app.
+It is only for you to record from your device's microphone audio tht goes onto your device in an internal database only accessible when you use this app, unles you use the app's share button (not yet implemented).

 ## Requirements for running the app
 This apps runs only in browsers that implement